HenrikMader/Masterthesis/readme.md

     - Tune the Hyperparameters accordingly.
     Important: With numberOfRuns you can say how often you want the ensembles to produce results across the learning rates.
 Select 1 if this should only run once
-    - Select printing = True if you want to create some plots for the master thesis (f.e the plots of the Accuracy Rejection Curves)
+    - Select printing = True if you want to create some plots (f.e the plots of the Accuracy Rejection Curves)

 ## Output files
 Once the main.py is finished, there are different files created.